ringcentral/ringcentral-api-docs/docs/team-messaging/index.md

 * to delivery notifications to users privately
 * automate interactions with users in a conversational manner

-RingCentral [supports and offers a number of Bot frameworks](./manual/frameworks/) to help developers create Team Messaging Bots.
+RingCentral [supports and offers a number of Bot frameworks](./manual/frameworks/) to help developers create bot applications.
 To get started creating a bot, we recommend using our [Javascript Bot Framework](https://ringcentral.github.io/ringcentral-chatbot-js/) which enables developers to create a bot in 10 lines of code, like this "Ping Bot:"

 ```javascript linenums="1"
 const createApp = require('ringcentral-chatbot/dist/apps').default